Cumulocity-IoT/cumulocity-to-aris-pm/README.md

 ## Preparations in Cumulocity

-The microservice is hosted on the Cumulocity tenant and therefore it needs the Aris tenant details in order to connect to it.
+The microservice is hosted on the Cumulocity tenant and therefore it needs the ARIS tenant details in order to connect to it.
 This information is configured in Cumulocity via tenant options.

 To create a tenant option, use the below Cumulocity API:
 ```